|Pierre-Auguste Renoir: Onions, 1881|

 My recipe for "caramelized onion dip" is very apropos for a Memorial Day get together, and the ingredients, such as Greek yoghurt and fresh vegetables, are undeniably on the healthier side of living.

 To caramelise onions, one has to cook them slowly for a long time.
 As they caramelise their natural sugars break up and mix with the onions, giving them a lovely brown colour.
 The onions turn sweet and flavourful.
 This dip is not hard to make at all, and it's hands down better than the ready-made storebought variety.
 You can even caramelise the onions ahead of time.
 You'll be dipping your crunchy vegetables in it and loving the taste!

-- 2 large onions, diced
+4 large onions, diced

-- 2 tablespoons fresh lemon juice
+2 tablespoons fresh lemon juice

-- 1/4 teaspoon cayenne pepper, plus more for sprinkling
+1/4 teaspoon cayenne pepper, plus more for sprinkling

-- raw vegetables such as carrots, celery, broccoli, cauliflower, cherry tomatoes, etc
+raw vegetables such as carrots, celery, broccoli, cauliflower, cherry tomatoes, etc

 - To deglaze the pan, add the balsamic vinegar and scrape up any brown bits stuck to the bottom of the skillet.
 Place the onions in a bowl and let them cool for about 45 minutes.

 - Refrigerate the dip for 1 to 2 hours.
 To decorate the top sprinkle it with some cayenne pepper and a few chopped sage leaves.
 If you like, reserve a tablespoon of caramelised oninons and use it for garnish along with the sage and cayenne.